Good evening, friends and neighbors!

 God DAMN does it get you moving though.

-Back on the tea train here, but yerba mate isn’t technically a “tea” as it doesn’t come from the tea plant, Camillia Sinensis.
+Back on the tea train here, but yerba mate isn’t technically a “tea” as it doesn’t come from the tea plant, Camellia Sinensis.
 Yerba Mate is native to South America where it is famously consumed by the gauchos of Argentina, its high levels of natural caffeine not only providing them energy but helping them… “move things along” with a diet of mostly meat.

 Back during one of my “no energy drink” stretches, I tried my hand at making my own, all-natural version and used yerba mate as the backbone: